Macx-Lio/MultiBot/README.md

   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-00-Playerbots.png"></td>
     <td>
-      The vertical button bar is the Playerbot-Selection.
+      The vertical Buttonbar is the Playerbot-Selection.
       Here you will find the Characters of your Account.
-      There is a button for each character.
+      There is a button for each Character.
     </td>
   </tr>
   <tr>